AideenM12/MotherFolklore-MS3/README.md

 ### Imagery
 * The Children of Lir image was selected because it matched the subject matter and the color scheme of the site.
 It appears to be an image that may have originated in an old out of print book which helps to create the overall feel of the site.
-One of the Admin created articles is the children of lir so that the user can learn about this image during their exploration of the site.
+One of the Admin created articles is the Children of Lir so that the user can learn about this image during their exploration of the site.

 * The Banshee image was selected for the same reason mentioned above.
-This image was originally depicted in the book "The Halfpenny Miscellany" from 1862 so it was chosen for it's authenticity and the fact that it would help achieve the desired feel of site and also it features as one of the Admin created articles available on the site.
+This image was originally depicted in the book "The Halfpenny Miscellany" from 1862 so it was chosen for its authenticity and the fact that it would help achieve the desired feel of site and it also features as one of the Admin created articles available on the site.